 Ralph S. O’Connor Associate Professor in Entrepreneurship

-Director, Entrepreneurship Initiative
+Director, Entrepreneurship Initiative and

 Associate Professor of Finance and Entrepreneurship